Skip to content

 • Geometric forms

-Minimalist art aims to create calm and order.
-It emerged in the 1960s as a response to abstract expressionism.
-Today, it influences many design fields.
-The key idea is that less is more.
-Minimalism values empty space and negative areas.
-It strips away excess to highlight what's important.
-This style invites viewers to focus on what remains.
-By reducing visual elements, it creates a powerful impact.
-Minimalist aesthetics often use monochromatic schemes.
-They emphasize the beauty of simplicity and clarity in design.
+Minimalist art aims to create a sense of calm.
+It emerged in the 1960s as a new art movement.
+Today, it influences many areas of design.
+The main idea is that less is more.
+Minimalism values empty space.
+It removes extra details to highlight what's important.
+This style asks viewers to focus on what remains.
+By using fewer elements, it creates a strong impact.
+Minimalist art often uses single color schemes.
+It shows the beauty of simplicity in design.
+The goal is to create art that is clear and uncluttered.

 The Influence of Minimalism on Modern Home Decor

-Minimalism has greatly shaped modern home decor.
-It has led to a trend of clutter-free living spaces.
-Many people now prefer simple, functional designs.
-Minimalist decor often features:
+Minimalism has greatly changed modern home decor.
+It has led to a trend of simpler living spaces.
+Many people now prefer clean, functional designs.
+Minimalist home decor often includes:

 • Neutral color schemes